calvear93/azure-key-vault/README.md

 const listOfSecrets = await keyVault.getAll();
 ```

--   **getFor**: (faster than getAll) gets all secrets for the project, env and group defined in input object.
+-   **getFor**: (faster than getAll) gets all secrets for the project, env and group defined in input object. **In order to get array correctly deserialized, use [] as default value instead of null or undefined**.

 | Parameters   | Description                                                                      |
 | ------------ | -------------------------------------------------------------------------------- |